Vasiliy Ryabchenko

-Vasiliy Ryabchenko (born 23 July 1954, Odesa, USSR) is a Ukrainian painter, photographer, and installation artist.
+Vasiliy Ryabchenko (born 23 July 1954, in Odesa, USSR) is a Ukrainian painter, photographer, and installation artist.
 One of the key artists in contemporary Ukrainian art, and the "New Ukrainian Wave".

 Biography

-Vasiliy Ryabchenko was born on July 23, 1954 in Odesa in the family of a Soviet graphic artist Sergey Ryabchenko.
+Vasiliy Ryabchenko was born on 23 July 1954, in Odesa in the family of a Soviet graphic artist Sergey Ryabchenko.

 His art education started in 1966 at the Odesa Art School located on the territory of the Odesa Art College.
 In 1969, he entered the painting department of the Odesa Art College which was named after M. B. Grekov.

-1974 - 1976 he was auditing courses at the Leningrad Higher School of Art and Design named after Mukhina in Leningrad.
+1974 – 1976 he was auditing courses at the Leningrad Higher School of Art and Design named after Mukhina in Leningrad.
 After returning to Odesa, he acquainted and made friends with Valentin Khrushch and others who would be known as the Odesa "nonconformists".

 From 1978 to 1983 Vasiliy Ryabchenko studied at the South Ukrainian State Pedagogical University named after K. D. Ushinsky at the art and graphics faculty, where his teachers were Valery Geghamyan and Zinaida Borisyuk.

 Since 1987 – a member of the Union of Artists of the USSR, later the National Union of Artists of Ukraine.
 During this period, a group of artists from Odesa appeared: Sergey Lykov, Elena Nekrasova, Oleksandr Rojtburd, Vasiliy Ryabchenko.
-Known as the “Odesa Group”.
-In the late 1980s, this group, which was not very popular among "official" environment of the Union of Artists and wasn’t connected with the unofficial environment – these new "nonconformist", held two major high-profile exhibitions "After Modernism 1" and "After Modernism 2" in the space of a state institution, the Odesa Art Museum.
+Known as the "Odesa Group".
+In the late 1980s, this group, which was not very popular among "official" environment of the Union of Artists and wasn't connected with the unofficial environment – these new "nonconformist", held two major high-profile exhibitions "After Modernism 1" and "After Modernism 2" in the space of a state institution, the Odesa Art Museum.
 The themes, plots of works, and large-scale formats marked the beginning of a new direction in the fine arts of Odesa.
 This period included paintings from Vasiliy such as: "Coast of Unidentified Characters" (1989), "Red Room" (1988), "Victim" (1989), "Death of Actaeon" (1989), Diptych "Catchers" (1989), "Method of Temptation" (1990) and others.